 It is rare to find a way to truly immerse yourself in another culture and live it, not just peer at it through a camera lens or on a tourist bus.
 Shanti Uganda afforded me that experience and I am eternally grateful.

-Shanti Uganda is an NGO committed to improving infant and maternal health, providing safe women-centred care, and supporting the well-being of birthing mothers and women living with HIV/AIDS in Uganda.
-For a unique opportunity for travel to transform lives, join Shanti Uganda on their upcoming trip in Janary 2013.
+Shanti Uganda is an NGO committed to improving lives.
+They strive to improve infant and maternal health, provide safe women-centred care, and support the well-being of birthing mothers and women living with HIV/AIDS in Uganda.
+The chance to volunteer in Uganda was life-changing.
+For a unique opportunity for travel to transform lives, join Shanti Uganda on one of their upcoming trips.

 photo credit: Shanti Uganda